 Historically, some of the biggest lovers of cider are The UK, especially in the south – Bristol, Somerset, Gloucestershire, Kent amongst others.
 As well as France and Northern Spain.
 But, who got on the cider train first?
 Was it Western Europeans?
 Or was cider being produced long before that elsewhere…

 There is no apple cider without apples, so the key to finding the origin of cider will first require some knowledge on the origin of apples.
-More on that below.
+More on that in the full article below, and in our fun history of cider podcast.

 - The 50 million year story of apples – How almost every apple we eat today originates from one apple variety from Central Asia.